Untitled Unmastered: Music and lyrics

-Release and reception
+Reception and release

 Untitled Unmastered received widespread acclaim from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 86, based on 31 reviews.
 Evan Rytlewski of The A.V.
 Club wrote that "although Untitled begs to be graded on a curve, it doesn’t need to be.
 Leftovers or not, this is magnificent music from a rare talent working at peak creativity."
 Writing for Tiny Mix Tapes, Brooklyn Russell stated that "whether rhythmically bustling or meditative, these eight previously unreleased demos from the Butterfly sessions seethe with Lamar’s still-startling visions and artistic ambitions."
-Writing for The Guardian, Alex Macpherson thought the album "is collection whose understatement allows different facets of Lamar’s talent to shine."
+Writing for The Guardian, Alex Macpherson thought the album "is a collection whose understatement allows different facets of Lamar’s talent to shine."
 Greg Kot of Chicago Tribune wrote that his songs "openly struggle with issues of race and racism, identity and self-worth, the desire to possess the world or destroy it.
 We are all works in progress, he suggests -- unstable, volatile, ever-changing.
 Why should a collection of songs be any different?"

 Kellan Miller, writing for Drowned in Sound, observed that "Kendrick’s experimental hankering is constantly in flux.
 He spends the entirety of the record fusing seemingly disparate parts and wafting between snippets of ideas," ultimately asserting that "the Compton native’s appeal can be spliced in illimitable categories, but the conclusion is always his art's untamed, almost psychotic brilliance.
 In The Boston Globe, Julian Benbow noted: "In a way, it’s all as tightly woven as his Grammy-winning work, even if none of these cuts fit that album’s meticulous narrative."
 In NME, Larry Bartleet opined "there are few unfamiliar messages and it’s all dense and considered, but never overwrought or explicitly angry.
 What really emerges is Kendrick's nuanced worldview."
 Will Hermes of Rolling Stone concluded his review writing "there's brilliance in even Lamar's cast-offs, and an intimacy here that makes this more than just a gift for his ravenous fans."

 Untitled Unmastered debuted at number one on the US Billboard 200, earning 178,000 album-equivalent units for the week ending March 10, 2016.
 142,000 came from traditional album sales.
 The compilation album gave Lamar his second chart-topping set in less than a year.
 It has sold 205,000 copies domestically as of April 30, 2016.